 Reduce the amount of liquid a recipe calls for since liquids do not evaporate during crock pot cooking.
 However, if you are cooking rice, beans, or pasta, don't reduce the liquid called for.
-You generally need twice as much liquid as product to cook these ingredients.
+You generally need twice as much liquid as a product to cook these ingredients.
 Here are basic conversion times:

-- If conventional time is: 15 to 30 minutes, then cooking time on low should be 4 to 6 hours.
+- If conventional time is 15 to 30 minutes, then cooking time on low should be 4 to 6 hours.

 - If conventional time is 35 to 45 minutes, the cooking time on low should be 6 to 8 hours.

 - If conventional time is 50 minutes to 3 hours, the cooking time on low should be 8 to 16 hours.

 We generally prefer cooking most raw meat and vegetable combinations at least 8 hours on LOW.
 This gives the vegetables time to soften, the meat time to tenderize and all the flavors to blend.

 Of course, the new hotter cooking crock pots change the rules.
 If you have a crock pot that is less than five years old, you'll probably need to reduce the cooking time.
 In fact, some of the newer recipes in magazines cook the food for only 3 to 4 hours on low.
 That's not really 'slow cooking', but it's the reality of the crock pot manufacturing today.
 Check the food at four hours on low, using an instant-read meat thermometer to see if the food is done.